edgeguide/expect/README.md

 <details>
 <summary><strong><i>object</i></strong></summary>

-Expects the value to be of type object.
-If the `keys` option is provided, the different keys for the object can be evaluated recursively.
+Expects the input value to be an object.
+If the `keys` option is provided, each property of the input object can be evaluated.

 ```javascript
 const expect = require('@edgeguideab/expect');